Open positions at the NCCR Microbiomes

 If you are interested in working on one of the projects of the NCCR Microbiomes, please email us at email@example.com with a short description of your background and areas of interest.

-The Environmental Microfluidics Group of Prof. Roman Stocker at the Institute of Environmental Engineering is seeking a dynamic and motivated postdoctoral researcher with extensive expertise in theoretical biophysics to work on multiple projects on human and environmental microbiomes.
-The postdoc will develop theoretical tools to uncover the unifying biophysical principles of microbiomes.
-The position is shared with the Ackermann lab at Eawag.
-You can find more information on the position and the application procedure here.
+The Environmental Microfluidics Group of Prof. Roman Stocker at the Institute of Environmental Engineering at ETH Zurich is seeking a dynamic and motivated postdoctoral researcher with extensive expertise in theoretical biophysics to work on multiple projects on human and environmental microbiomes.
+The focus of this postdoctoral position will be on the development of theoretical tools, in terms of both single-agent models and population-scale models, to uncover the unifying biophysical principles of microbiomes, such as those operating in the human gut, on plant leaves, on sludge granules, in animal model systems and beyond.
+You can find more information and instructions on how to apply here.

 Postdoc or PhD student position at the Institute for Infectious Diseases, University of Bern

 The Laboratory for Gut Microbiology at the Institute for Infections Diseases of the University of Bern is looking for a postdoc or PhD student to work on intestinal immunology and microbiome research.
 The successful candidate will study intestinal antibody responses induced by invasive pathogens, with the aim of achieving a mechanistic understanding of the functional effects of protective antibody repertoires on the bacterial cell.
 More information can be found here.

 Research associate - Laboratory for Food Immunology 80-100%